Kenning

 The kenning module consists of the following submodules:

-• core - provides interface APIs for datasets, models, optimizers, runtimes and runtime protocols,
+• core - provides interface APIs for datasets, models, optimizers, runtimes, protocols, and data converters

 • modelwrappers - provides implementations for models for various problems implemented in various frameworks,

-• compilers - provides implementations for compilers and optimizers for deep learning models,
+• optimizers - provides implementations for compilers and optimizers for deep learning models,

 • runtimes - provides implementations of runtime on target devices,